 SEM is a marketing strategy that involves the use of paid search advertising.
 SEM is used to enhance or replace other online marketing efforts and can get you in front of potential customers who are actively looking for your products or services.
 So, What is Search engine marketing, and How to do it right?
 This article will help you learn about the different types of SEM, how to do it right and why it’s important for your business’ success.

-However, when optimizing those new pages and posts—adding meta descriptions and titles; adding links from other relevant sites; making sure internal links go where they should—you shouldn’t expect immediate results either!
+However, when optimizing those new pages and posts, add meta descriptions and titles.
+Adding links from other relevant sites.
+Make sure internal links go where they should.
+You shouldn’t expect immediate results either!
 These techniques all take time before they start working properly too: think about how long it took for you to get really good at typing fast on a keyboard compared with what it was like when you first started using one!

 SEM drives conversions